shivamk1075/ShivamKumar_Assignment2_Medication/README.md

 ---

-# 📊 API Overview

-## POST `/ingest`
+## API Endpoints

-Ingest medication snapshot and detect conflicts.
+- **POST /ingest** — ingest medication snapshot and detect conflicts

-## GET `/patients/{patId}`
-Fetch patient summary and unresolved conflicts.
+- **GET /patients/{patId}** — fetch patient summary

-## POST `/conflicts/{patId}/{confIdx}/resolve`
-Resolve a conflict with reason and audit info.

-## GET `/health`
-Service health check.
+- **POST /conflicts/{patId}/{confIdx}/resolve** — resolve a conflict
+- **GET /health** — service health check

 ---

-# 📦 Seed Data

-A synthetic dataset generator was planned for quick demo data.

-If not present, tests still demonstrate core functionality.

----

-# ❗ Known Limitations
+## Known Limitations

-- No medical terminology mapping (RxNorm).
+- No drug alias mapping or medical terminology integration.
+- Basic validation only.
 - No authentication or authorization.
-- No audit event log (mutates conflicts directly).
+- No audit event log.
-- Basic validation only.
 - SQLite not suitable for large production workloads.
-- Limited reporting endpoints.

 ---

-# 🔮 What I Would Build Next (With More Time)

-- RxNorm drug mapping
+## Future Improvements

+With more time, I would add:

+- Drug name standardization using medical databases
-- Strong request validation models
+- Strong request validation
-- PostgreSQL or MongoDB backend
-- Event sourcing / audit logs
+- Scalable database support
 - Background conflict detection
-- Authentication and permissions
+- Audit logging
 - UI dashboard
-- Better reporting analytics

 ---

-# 🤖 AI Usage Disclosure
+## AI Usage Disclosure

-AI was used as a development assistant, not as a replacement for reasoning.
+AI tools were used as development assistance.

-## Used AI for
+### Used AI for
-- Improving code comments
-- README drafting and formatting
+- Adding comments and improving readability
-- Architecture brainstorming
+- Drafting documentation
-- Minor debugging assistance
+- Brainstorming design ideas

-## Reviewed manually
+### Reviewed manually
-- All business logic
+- Core business logic
 - Database design
-- Conflict detection rules
+- System architecture
-- Tests and system flow
+- Tests

-## Example where I disagreed with AI
+### Example of disagreement
 AI suggested using MongoDB initially.
-I chose SQLite instead because:
+I chose SQLite instead because it required less setup, was easier for reviewers to run, and was sufficient for this assignment.

-- Easier setup for reviewers
-- No external infrastructure
-- Sufficient for assignment scope
-- Faster development

 ---

-# ✅ How This Meets Evaluation Criteria

-### Modeling
-Clear domain entities: Patient, Snapshot, Conflict.

-### Architecture
-Separated API, business logic, and storage layers.

-### Robustness
-Handles missing values, normalization, and edge cases.

-### Code Readability
-Simple naming, minimal abstraction, focused logic.

-### Communication
-This README documents decisions and tradeoffs clearly.

----

-# 👨‍💻 Final Notes
+## Final Notes

-The goal of this submission was to demonstrate:
+The focus of this submission was to demonstrate clear thinking, practical system design, and maintainable code within a limited time window.

-- Clear thinking
-- Practical system design
-- Tradeoff awareness
-- Maintainable code

-Rather than maximizing features, the focus was on building a small but complete, understandable system.